rust-vmm/vm-virtio/README.md

 abstractions and implementation for the virtio queue and devices.
 For now, it consists of the following crates:

+- `virtio-bindings` -> provides Rust FFI bindings to the corresponding Linux kernel API;
+- `virtio-blk` -> contains abstractions for parsing and executing a request of the block device;
+- `virtio-console` -> contains abstractions for the virtio console device;
+- `virtio-device` -> provides abstractions for the common functionality of the virtio devices, and a default implementation for the MMIO transport operations (read, write);
 - `virtio-queue` -> provides a virtio device implementation for a virtio queue, a virtio descriptor and a chain of such descriptors;
-- `virtio-device` -> provides abstractions for the common functionality of the virtio devices, and a default implementation for the MMIO transport operations (read, write);
+- `virtio-queue-ser` -> provides abstractions for serialization and deserialization for virtio queue states;
-- `virtio-blk` -> contains abstractions for parsing and executing a request of the block device.
 - `virtio-vsock` -> provides an implementation for the vsock packet.

 ### Note